darrenjw/logreg/DraftPosts/Part3Met.md

 $$
 so there is no need to evaluate any raw densities.
 Again, in the case of a symmetric proposal distribution, the $q(\cdot|\cdot)$ terms can be dropped.

 Another trick worth noting is that in the case of the simple M-H algorithm described, *using a single update for the entire state space* (and *not* multiple component-wise updates, for example), and assuming that the same M-H kernel is used repeatedly to generate successive states of a Markov chain, then the $\log \pi(\theta)$ term (which in the context of Bayesian inference will typically be the log posterior) will have been computed at the previous update (irrespective of whether or not the previous move was accepted).
 So if we are careful about how we pass on that old value to the next iteration, we can avoid recomputing the log posterior, and our algorithm will only require one log posterior evaluation per iteration rather than two.
-In functional programming languages it is often convenient to pass around this current log posterior density evaluation explicity, effectively augmenting the state space of the Markov chain to include the log posterior density.
+In functional programming languages it is often convenient to pass around this current log posterior density evaluation explicitly, effectively augmenting the state space of the Markov chain to include the log posterior density.

 ## HoF for a M-H kernel